 Abstract Essay about the author's grandmother, Sarah Ann Lyell Holcomb, 1844-1921, briefly describes the Lyell family's trip to Nevada in 1864, Sarah's everyday life, and her family.

 Overview The Midtown History Project was initiated by the Regional Transportation Commission of Washoe County (RTC) in 2015 as part of its Virginia Street Bus RAPID Transit Extension Project.
-The collection contains transcripts, audio files, digital photographs, and copyright forms for the Midtown Oral History Project.
+The collection contains transcripts, audio files, digital photographs, and copyright forms for the Midtown Oral History Project from 2015 to 2019.

-Abstract Reno, Nevada's reputation for granting a quick divorce was widely known and often featured in print and film.
-The two publications included in this collection are examples of the kind of material published about Reno's divorce industry.
+Abstract Reno, Nevada's reputation for granting a quick divorce was widely known and often featured in print and film in the early to mid 20th century.
+The two publications, one from 1923 and another from 1936, included in this collection are examples of the kind of material published about Reno's divorce industry.

 Abstract Anecdotal biograpahy by an unknown author of Raymond I. "Pappy" Smith, owner of Harold's Club in Reno, Nevada, describes Smith's personality, Reno and the gambling industry in the 1930s-1960s, Harold's Club clientele, and Smith's personal life.

 Overview John Sparks was a native of Mississippi that made his fortune in the cattle business and banking in Texas and Wyoming Territory after the Civil War.
 He married Nancy Elnora Knight in 1880 and moved to Elko County, Nevada where he continued cattle ranching operations.
 In 1902, Sparks became the 10th governor of Nevada, but passed away while in office during his second term in May 1908.
 Sparks was survived by his wife and four children: Maud Sparks McKenzie, Benton Hackett Sparks, Charles M....